 In recent years, the number of cores on multiprocessor and multicore systems has been increasing at a rapid rate.
 With this trend, there is an increasing interest in running many parallel jobs on a single machine at the same time, especially in the context of shared environments such as clouds and shared clusters.
-However, most parallel runtime systems, such as Cilk variants [1, 2, 3, 4], OpenMP [5], and TBB [6], are designed to run a single parallel job.
+However, most parallel runtime systems, such as Cilk variants [1-4], OpenMP [5], and TBB [6], are designed to run a single parallel job.
 To run multiprogrammed workloads, one must frequently instantiate one runtime system for each job.
-Since these runtime systems are unaware of being in a multiprogrammed environment and often assume that they have a certain number of

-- grammed environment and often assume that they have a certain number of cores, say p (often the entire machine), dedicated to running their single job, they create p pthreads, pin them to each of these cores and use them to execute for the duration of the job.
-This leads to suboptimal performance for jobs in these environments. - For multiprogrammed environments, the system scheduler must decide how to allocate system resources among the different jobs in the system.
+Since these runtime systems are unaware of being in a multiprogrammed environment and often assume that they have a certain number of cores, say p (often the entire machine), dedicated to running their single job, they create ppthreads, pin them to each of these cores and use them to execute for the duration of the job.
+This leads to suboptimal performance for jobs in these environments.

+For multiprogrammed environments, the system scheduler must decide how to allocate system resources among the different jobs in the system.
 This allocation depends on the performance goal of the system and different applications with multiprogrammed workloads may have different performance goals.
-For instance, an interactive web service running on a cloud may care about min- - 20 imizing some function of the latency of the jobs.
-On the other hand, a realtime application running on an embedded device may require that jobs meet their deadlines.
-There has been significant theoretical research on designing schedulers for various performance goals, e.g., minimizing some function of the job latencies [7, 8, 9, 10, 11, 12, 13, 14, 15, 16] and guaranteeing no deadline 25 misses [17, 18, 19, 20, 21, 22].
+For instance, an interactive web service running on a cloud may care about minimizing some function of the latency of the jobs.
+On the other hand, a real-time application running on an embedded device may require that jobs meet their deadlines.
+There has been significant theoretical research on designing schedulers for various performance goals, e.g., minimizing some function of the job latencies [7-16] and guaranteeing no deadline misses [17-22].
 However, most of these schedulers have either not been implemented or implemented using a custom-built system for that application scenario.

-In this work, our goal is to design a high-performance, flexible and extensible framework for enabling multiprogrammed workloads in a shared environment.
-Since the different multiprogrammed parallel workloads have various job arrival patterns, job memory access characteristics, requirements and performance objectives, we want to design the parallel runtime system that enables the following functionalities: (1) Online arrival: Jobs can arrive online, and the scheduler does not need to know what jobs will arrive in the future; (2) Dynamic re-

-- allocation: The scheduler can dynamically increase or decrease the number of cores allocated to a job while the job is executing; (3) Efficient execution: The job must efficiently use the cores that are assigned to it at any moment using an efficient parallel scheduling algorithm such as work-stealing [1]; (4) Cache management: The job scheduler can support cache partitioning and - 40 memory bandwidth allocation, as a complement to core allocations, to mitigate the cache and memory bandwidth contention and support quality of service; and (5) External Resource Control: When AMCilk is sharing a machine with other processes (say in a shared cloud environment) an external scheduler should be able to control the resource occupancy by the AMCilk runtime.
+In this work, our goal is to design a high-performance, flexible and extensible framework for enabling multiprogrammed workloads.
+Since the different multiprogrammed parallel workloads have various job arrival patterns, job memory access characteristics, requirements and performance objectives, we want to design the parallel runtime system that enables the following functionalities: (1) Online arrival: Jobs can arrive online, and the scheduler does not need to know what jobs will arrive in the future; (2) Dynamic reallocation: The scheduler can dynamically increase or decrease the number of cores allocated to a job while the job is executing; (3) Efficient execution: The job must efficiently use the cores that are assigned to it at any moment using an efficient parallel scheduling algorithm such as work-stealing [1]; (4) Cache management: The job scheduler can support cache partitioning and memory bandwidth allocation, as a complement to core allocations, to mitigate the cache and memory bandwidth contention and support quality of service.

-45 In most parallel runtime systems, dynamically changing the number of cores allocated to the job is difficult and expensive for multiple reasons.
+In most parallel runtime systems, dynamically changing the number of cores allocated to the job is difficult and expensive for multiple reasons.
 Since multiprogrammed systems often run each job in its process, deallocating a core from one job and allocating it to another often involves an operating system (OS) call.
 Since the OS may not be aware of what is happening within the job, the thread running on a deallocated core may be holding a lock or be in some unsafe state when it is de-scheduled, compromising the efficiency of the parallel program.
 Moreover, the kernel operations involved when reallocating cores are likely to be expensive.
-Finally, the job scheduler may have high inter-process communication overhead for collecting runtime information required to make 55 scheduling decisions.
+Finally, the job scheduler may have high inter-process communication overhead for collecting runtime information required to make scheduling decisions.